How to Improve Self-Awareness

 Self-awareness training at work results in a better working environment as it impacts leadership, culture, inclusion, and diversity.

-On a personal level, to develop self-awareness as part of self-development, you need to do the following:
+On a personal level, some ways to develop self-awareness as part of personal growth and development include the following:

 Journaling has been identified as one of the most powerful ways of realizing self-awareness.
-For starters, there is no right or wrong way of journaling.
+And the good news is, there is no right or wrong way of journaling.

-To get started, you need not record every aspect of your life but narrow down on areas of your life that you want to record.
+You don't need to record every aspect of your life; instead, narrow focus on areas of your life that you want to record or explore.
 For example,

-Journaling practice need not follow any rules since you are writing for one audience.
-There is no best time to journal, provided that it does not become obsessive and interferes with your regular daily routine.
+Journaling practice need not follow any rules since you are writing for one audience: yourself.
+There is no best time to journal, provided it does not become obsessive and interferes with your regular daily routine.

 Journaling can transition into writing articles that better crystallize your thought process.